 Best Time to Visit Casa Batlló

 The best time to visit Casa Batlló is a weekday morning in the first entry slot (9:00–9:30), ideally between November and February outside public holidays.
-Crowd levels drop significantly in low season and the experience is meaningfully better.
+Crowd levels drop significantly in low season and the experience is meaningfully better in the small interior volumes.

 Best windows: